fildon/fildon.github.io/src/blog/langton.md

 A property is _undecidable_ if it is not possible for there to exist an algorithm which correctly identifies the property for all possible inputs.

-Taken all together, we could reexpress the above as:

-> For any non-trivial semantic property, we cannot create an algorithm which will always correctly identify the presence of that property.

-A famous example of this is the [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem).
-Whether a program halts or not is a non-trivial semantic property of that program.
-There cannot exist a program to solve the Halting Problem.
+A famous example of such a non-trivial semantic property is: "Does this program halt?".
+We know from the [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem) that there can never exist a systematic way to identify whether any program halts or not.

+Once again, we find that such a simple question cannot be answered.

 ## Rationalism and Empiricism